-Welcome to the virtual home of Moriah L. Purdy.
-Here is for a lot of things.
-Here is the point from which I axis.
+Welcome to my virtual home.
+Here is for a lot of things, each a point from which I axis.

-DISCLAIMER: Most blog entry titles are derived from definitions via The Oxford English Dictionary.
+***DISCLAIMER: Most entry titles are derived from definitions via The Oxford English Dictionary.